 The same is true of other monthly subscription services like Birchbox, Blue Apron and Dollar Shave Club; BarkBox towers above them all on social.

 And its growth hasn’t been stagnant.
 Over 2016, BarkBox’s Facebook following grew by 21 percent, averaging six percent per quarter, and on Instagram, it grew by 15 percent, averaging 4.9 percent per quarter, according to Rob Schutz, VP of Growth at Bark & Co.

 To draw this size of an audience, the content has to consist of more than random cute dogs said Schutz.
 In a study around owners’ passion for their dogs, BarkBox found that people seize opportunities to show off their dogs, and typically post content about them at least once a day.
 "We've been able to tap into that in a powerful way and give more of a call-to-action around what people are already doing."

 For example, on New Year’s Eve, BarkBox challenged its followers on Facebook to dance with their dogs.
 People responded by describing how they have danced for their dogs and posting their own videos showing off their moves.
 The video saw 3.4 million views, 24,000 reactions and 22,900 shares.

-Such challenges produce content that BarkBox can then recycle this for its daily posts.
+Such challenges produce content that BarkBox can then recycle for its daily posts.
 BarkBox also sees a lot of social activity around the time its monthly boxes are delivered.
-Customers share photos and videos of their dogs too eager to rip open the boxes to get to their toys.
+Customers share photos and videos of their dogs, too eager to rip open the boxes to get to their toys.
 "We’ll look for the best creative from that," said Schutz, "and feature those dogs in a lot of our ad campaigns."